Contact us

 The point-to-point integration model acts as a standardized interface layered over proprietary data systems, ensuring consistency in formats and terminologies across different healthcare solutions.
 Rather than storing data in an intermediate database, it dynamically translates and delivers information in the required format, making interoperability a seamless data transformation.

 This model benefits organizations by enabling efficient data exchange and process digitalization, focusing on immediate needs rather than long-term strategic use of shared data.
-It allows them to achieve quick FHIR compliance and standardize interoperability without completely overhauling their existing systems.
+It allows them to achieve quick FHIR compliance and standardize interoperability health information exchange without completely overhauling their existing systems.

 The point-to-point integration model is versatile.
 It makes this strategy a potent tool for solving challenges of interoperability in healthcare.
 The table below outlines its key benefits and drawbacks: